 Gigue (from Baroque Suite below) performed by pianist Dain Yoon.

 Baroque Suite and Theme & Variations for solo piano (Finale MIDI mockups)

 Study in Baroque music #1: Baroque Suite

 I chose four movements from J.S.
 Bach’s English and French suites (Allemande, Sarabande, Minuet & Trio, and Gigue) as a template for my own version of a four movement suite for solo piano.
-A Baroque musical language is retained for the majority of the piece, with the exception of a few jazz harmonies I have experimented with.
+You learn a lot digging through this stuff :)

 Study in Baroque music #2: Theme & Variations

 Used Bach's "Goldberg Aria" as the model for this theme + four variations in a Baroque style, with added jazz harmonies.
 Having to re-invent the same set of harmonies multiple times is a challenging study :)

 Arranged and produced the Short Dance music for U.S. Ice Dancers